apache/couchdb-ci/README.md

 Recognized commands:
-  clean <plat>          Removes all images for <plat>. clean-all             Removes all images for all platforms & base images.
+  clean <plat>          Removes all images for <plat>. clean-all             Removes all images for all platforms.

-  base <plat>           Builds the base (no JS/Erlang) image for <plat>. base-all              Builds all base (no JS/Erlang) images.
-  *base-upload          Uploads the specified couchdbdev/*-base image
-                        to Docker Hub.
-  *base-upload-all      Uploads all the couchdbdev/*-base images.

   platform <plat>       Builds the image for <plat> with Erlang & JS support. platform-all          Builds all images with Erlang and JS support.